 -

 Automatically opens a security group for load balancers.
-This enables load balancers to communicate with instances without you explicitly creating a security group.
+This enables load balancers to communicate with instances without having to explicitly create a security group.

 -